vrtulka23/arepy/sphinx/source/propComplexList.rst

     :param int ptype: Particle type
     :param dict prop: Dictionary with additional properties

-wIn the class descriptions below we will list only additional parameters included in the *prop* dictionary.
+In the class descriptions below we will list only additional parameters included in the *prop* dictionary.

 Various
 ^^^^^^^